aquashdw/flutter-minesweeper/README.md

 thought about making a enum for this as well...but it would mean enum containing `0 ~ 9` so just used int

+the `cellStateMap` is for actual display of the board, which cell is opened and which cell is flagged. which is required, as a puzzle game there is an answer to this puzzle, and the player's answer sheet in this game is the `cellStateMap`.

 since its a state for use in BLOC, also created a method for shallow copy (with change if needed)

 ```dart